Automatic negative thoughts can become overwhelmingly stressful, but can be overcome with simple techniques to challenge and control them.

 It’s hard to feel overwhelmed by bad thoughts while feeling grateful.

 Being grateful reduces negativity by creating a boost of feel-good brain chemicals like serotonin, dopamine, and oxytocin.

-According to gratitude expert Dr. Robert Emmons, gratitude promotes mental resilience while minimizing underlying negative emotions.
-(23)
+According to Robert Emmons, PhD, who is considered the world’s leading gratitude expert, gratitude promotes mental and emotional resilience while minimizing underlying negative emotions.

 When to Consider Professional Help for Negative Thoughts

 We realize that telling someone in the throes of anxiety or depression to “think positive thoughts” is no more helpful than tossing a drowning man a bicycle.

 If you feel overwhelmed by negative thoughts or feel that they are significantly impacting your life, you may want to consider professional help.

 A top therapy to consider is cognitive behavioral therapy (CBT).